ctxppc/Conifer/Documentation/2 Shadows.md

 	let buttonShadow: Shadow<Button> = …
 	let title = buttonShadow.title

 Every shadow is part of a shadow tree.
 A shadow retrieved via the `parent`, `children`, or `body` properties of a shadow are part of the same shadow tree as the latter shadow.
+Shadow trees are actors: all accesses are serialised through them.

 You can create a new (independently computed and cached) shadow tree for a given root component using the `Shadow(of:)` initialiser.